TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

     ->withAttributesSets()
 ```

-The `->withAttributesSets()` method enables all attributes sets that are relevant to your project.
-But don't worry, it will not start upgrading until we're on PHP 8.0.
-Once we're on PHP 8.0, it will only upgrade those attributes that really exists.
+The `->withAttributesSets()` method enables all relevant attribute sets in your project.
+But don't worry; it will only start upgrading once we're on PHP 8.0.
+Once we're on PHP 8.0, it will only upgrade those attributes that really exist.

 <br>